pegasystems/pega-helm-charts/charts/pega/MigrationToExternalStream.md

    4.3 Configure and enable external kafka.

 5. Upgrade deployment.

+   5.1 Invoke the upgrade process by using the `helm upgrade release --namespace mypega` command.

 6. After restarts, both producers and consumers tiers will connect to external kafka.